 Online MAT Programs

-MAT programs are great for those already teaching in the classroom who wishes to further their skills or add a subject area to their resume.
-A MAT program will allow an educator to be more proficient in their trained subject area.
+Online MAT programs are great for those already teaching in the classroom who wishes to further their skills or add a subject area to their resume.
+A Master of Arts in Teaching Online program will allow an educator to be more proficient in their trained subject area.
 There are a large number of schools that offer MAT programs.
 Many of these programs are fully online, while others are a mixture of online and actual classroom experiences.

-Online programs offer opportunity and accessibility.
-As online programs have become a very popular and reputable way to earn a degree, more and more schools have begun to offer accredited online degree programs.
-With that, students have a wider range of programs and schools to choose from - regardless of geographic location, schedule, or physical ability.
+Online MAT programs offer opportunity and accessibility.
+As online MAT programs have become a very popular and reputable way to earn a degree, more and more schools have begun to offer accredited online degree programs.
+With that, students have a wider range of programs and schools to choose from that aren't dependent on factors such as one's geographic location, schedule or accessibility status.
 Classes can be completed on your own time.
-To complete an online degree program, you will essential need two things: great internet connection and a computer.
+To complete Master of Art in Teaching online degree program, you will essentially need two things: great internet connection and a computer.

-A common upside we here about getting an online MAT Degree is the the amount of time it takes to compete the degree program.
-Often, online degree programs are shorter than their brick and mortar counterparts, since commuting and physical lectures are not necessary.
+A benefit about getting an online MAT degree is the amount of time it takes to compete the master's program.
+Often, online degree programs are shorter than their brick-and-mortar counterparts, since commuting and physical lectures are not necessary.
 Although some programs may be shorter in duration, they may be more rigorous as a result.
 It is important to consider all these elements when researching online programs.